Changes take time.

 Like most things in life, none of them is perfect, and all come with their limitations.
 Please discern with your instinct what would likely be relevant or helpful to your particular situation or personality.

-For the books, clicking on the titles or the images should take you to the Amazon page.
+For the books and the recommended products, clicking on the titles or the images should take you to the Amazon page.

 ON BUILDING EMOTIONAL RESILIENCE, AND DEALING WITH EXISTENTIAL ANXIETY

 Pema Chodron is one of the most exceptional Buddhist teachers alive.
 This book is one of her finest work; it contains the deepest, most poignant and non-cliche truths about how to live life with wisdom and resilience.

 In the book, she discusses how not to run away from painful emotions, but to use them to cultivate wisdom, compassion, and courage.
 She offers practical insights on ways to reverse habitual patterns and to deal with the internal and external chaos in life.

 ON PSYCHOANALYSIS, CHILDHOOD TRAUMA, AND STEPPING INTO OUR TRUE SELF

 The perennial work by Alice Miller.
 Gifted in here does not refer to academic talents, but the ability to be exceptionally attuned and empathise.
 Miller’s thesis is that such a child is susceptible to being used by their parents for their own emotional needs.
 As a result, the child becomes complying, overly obedient, withdrawn, and develop a ‘false self’ at the expense of her most spontaneous, healthy true self.